learn-co-curriculum/curriculum-team/style_guide.md

 should be written with comma separators.
 Since this can collide with discussing code, think of the use case to determine what you're talking about.
 Are you:

 * discussing the number only in your exposition?
-Use the English form.
+Use the English form
 * discussing an integer value from your code?
-Put the digit `10` in a code snippet.
+Put the digit `10` in a code snippet
 * discussing an abstract count that's relevant to your code?
-Do both, by
-* presenting it as ten (10) or ten (`10`).
+Do both, by presenting it as ten (10) or ten (`10`)

 <a name="latin_abbrevs"></a>

 ### *exampla gratia* (e.g.) vs. *id est* (i.e.) vs. *et cetera* (etc.)

 * e.g. — Latin for "given example(s)" — points to a single example or a finite
-  list of examples.
+  list of examples
-* i.e. — Latin for "meaning" — points out a further explanation of the same idea.
+* i.e. — Latin for "meaning" — points out a further explanation of the same idea
-* etc. — follows one or several examples pulled from a longer set of potential examples.
+* etc. — follows one or several examples pulled from a longer set of potential examples

 *etc. and e.g. should not be combined in the same list*